 Play the Game launches online versions of governance benchmarking tools

-To accommodate the increased interest in sports governance and enable more people to engage in the debate, Play the Game now releases online versions of the Sports Governance Observer tools – one for national federations (NSGO) and one for international federations (SGO).
+To accommodate the increased interest in sports governance and enable more people to engage in the debate, Play the Game has released online versions of the Sports Governance Observer tools – one for national federations (NSGO) and one for international federations (SGO).

 Here all stakeholders can make their own unofficial benchmarking of any federation they wish and also compare their scores to the federations that have already been benchmarked by Play the Game’s experts.
 It is also possible to just compare previous findings without carrying out a benchmarking exercise.